Floydlang/floyd/Notes/Floyd script -- next features.md

 # ENUM
 Works like expected from C, but can be extended.
+Always represents an integer.

 enum preset_colo {
 	red = 2,